PonFirst/Personal-Finance-Manager/README.md

 1. Open a terminal window or command prompt, depending on your operating systems.
 2. Type "cd " (With a space), then drag and drop the unzipped folder into the terminal window and press Enter.
 3. Run the installation script by typing "./install.sh" for MacOS or Linux and pressing Enter.
    For Windows, type ".\window_install.bat" and press Enter to run the installation script.
+4. You must initialize the account chart first.
+Type "1" and choose to initialize by "Use Template" or "Upload A Template".